SophiaMcGee20040472/ict-assignment/README.md

 ## Overview.

 I have added many features.
 I decided on a colour theme firstly that I have used exstensively incorporating a large amount of material ui elements along with styling using css.
-I have added an actors page with actor bio link.
-I have added tv series with tv summary and tv review options.
+I have added an actors page with actor bio link which then leads you to bio page.
+I have added tv series with tv summary and tv review options along with actors accredited to the tv series selected.
 I have created a watchlist add button along with the option to add films to my fantasy page.
-I have used many api calls and have created many pages including top rated movies,similar movies, popular movies, now-playing movies.
+I have used many api calls and have created many pages including top rated movies,similar movies, popular movies, now-playing movies plus many more.
 I have also created the option to sort through different pages with the filter button.
 This button allows you to be presented with a search bar and depending on which page you are on be it tv series movies or actors you can only search in that specific field.
 I also created an option to sort using languages and the ability to sort movies alphabetically but only movies.
 I have used basic authentication and have protected my favourites movies and my watchlist meaning you have to press a button to gain access.
 I have used an extensive amount of components for my story book support.
 I selected the elements I thought most important to return.
-I have used extensive hyperlinking with a mix of static and parameterised urls.
+I have used extensive hyperlinking.
 I have used full caching on all my api end points.
+Overall this app has quite a few elements to it Im sure there are a few I have forgotten to mention.
+I have thoroughly enjoyed creating this app unfortunately I have ran out of time to add any more features.

 e.g.